Yahnnakorn/skills-test-with-actions/resume.md

 ### GitHub Trainer

-*Teach all things Git*, give away all the stickers, ensure world peace.
+*Teach all things Git*, give away all the stickers, *ensure world peace*.

 ### Supportocat